pyTigerGraph/pyTigerGraph/README.md

 - [`limit`](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints#limit): Maximum number of vertex instances to be returned (after sorting).
 - [`sort`](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints#sort): Comma separated list of attributes the results should be sorted by.

-NOTE: The primary ID of a vertex instance is **NOT** an attribute, thus cannot be used in above arguments.
+Note: The primary ID of a vertex instance is **NOT** an attribute, thus cannot be used in above arguments.
       Use [`getVerticesById`](#getVerticesById) if you need to retrieve by vertex ID.

 Documentation: [GET /graph/{graph_name}/vertices](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints#get-graph-graph_name-vertices)